hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 #### SET_CONTEXT
 Adds a context to the ledger.

-It's not possible to update existing Context.
-So, if the Context needs to be evolved, a new Context with a new version or name needs to be created.
+It's not possible to update an existing Context.
+So, if an existing context needs to be modified, a new context needs to be created.

 - `data` (dict):

-  Dictionary with Context's data:
+  Dictionary with Context object's data:

+  - `@context`: The value of the @context property must be one or more URIs, where the value of the first URI is https://www.w3.org/ns/did/v1.
+  If more than one URI is provided, the URIs must be interpreted as an ordered set.
+  - `id`: The context object's DID (NOTE: this does not include "did:sov:")
+  - `type`: "ctx"
+  - `name`: Context's name string
+  - `version`: Context's version string
+  - `content`: The value of this property is a `@context`
     - `@context`: This value must be either:
       - a URI (it should dereference to a Context object)
       - a Context object (a dict)
       - an array of Context objects and/or Context URIs

-- `meta` (dict)

-  Dictionary with Context's metadata

-  - `name`: Context's name string
-  - `version`: Context's version string
-  - `type`: "ctx"

 *Request Example*:
 ```